 - Acting jealous when they see you with someone else.

-- Bringing up old memories.
+- Reminiscing old memories.

 - Following your social media activities.